A Conceptual Model and Methodology for Sustainability-aware, IoT-enhanced Business Processes: Methodology

 The final step of the methodology is related to improving the BP based on the analysis performed previously.
 Figure \ref{fig:Step4Metodologia} details the tasks designed at this stage as well as the roles and the data objects produced and consumed along this step.

 \begin{enumerate} \item Task: Propose Sustainable Activities. \begin{itemize} \item Description: In this task, a set of potential \textit{sustainable activities} that could enhance the sustainability performance of the BP are suggested.
-The activities are derived from the results of prior analyses and identified inefficiencies as provided in the sustainability report from the previous step. \item Main Actor: Sustainability-expert. \item Input Artifacts: Sustainability report. \item Output Artifacts: A list of proposed sustainable activities for improvement. \item Running example: Based on the suboptimal value for the CFID calculated in the previous step, it would be reasonable to propose changes in the BP to \emph{digitize room access control} and \emph{automate the control of the HVAC system}.
+The activities are derived from the results of prior analyses and identified inefficiencies as provided in the sustainability report from the previous step.
+This report should also cover the effects of implementing the sustainable activities on other sustainability dimensions derived in earlier analysis (Tasks~1.3 and~2.4). \item Main Actor: Sustainability-expert. \item Input Artifacts: Sustainability report. \item Output Artifacts: A list of proposed sustainable activities for improvement. \item Running example: Based on the suboptimal value for the CFID calculated in the previous step, it would be reasonable to propose changes in the BP to \emph{digitize room access control} and \emph{automate the control of the HVAC system}.
 The same applies to the value obtained for the MCFI indicator, considering a \emph{pre-arrival, digital check-in}, which would include a pre-verification, and simplify document requirements and room selection; and a corresponding \emph{digital check-out and payment}, which would improve the overall obtained results and save additional resources (e.g.,~paper). \end{itemize}

 \item Task: Select Sustainable Activities. \begin{itemize} \item Description: This task is responsible for reviewing and selecting the most appropriate \textit{sustainable activities} from the previously proposed list.
 The selection is typically guided by feasibility assessments of the implementation, return on investment, and alignment with organizational goals.
 The outcome is a subset of \textit{activities} deemed suitable and feasible for implementation in the current process context. \item Main Actor: Senior-executive. \item Input Artifacts: A list of proposed sustainable activities for improvement. \item Output Artifacts: A list of selected sustainable activities for improvement. \item Running example: Let us consider that all proposed sustainable activities (cf.~Task~4.1) are selected for the improvement of the hotel stay process. \end{itemize}